GoogleCloudPlatform/oozie-to-airflow/README.md

 * [`wf:group`](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/364)
 * [`wf:appPath`](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/363)

-Additionally some already implemented functions may not preserve full logic of the original el-expression.
+Additionally some already implemented functions may not preserve the full logic of the original EL-expression due to differences between Oozie and Airflow.
+It's difficult to implement it in generic-enough way to cover all possible cases, it's much easier to eave the implementation of those functions to the user.
+It's perfectly possible to provide your own implementation of each of those functions if you need to customise it and in many cases it will be easier if it's specific implementation rather than generic one.

 # Cloud execution environment for Oozie to Airflow conversion